wisp-lang/wisp/Readme.md

 #### Strings

-Wisp strings are JS Strings
+Wisp strings are JavaScript strings:

 ```clojure
 "Hello world"
 ```

-Wisp strings can be multiline
+...and can be multi-line:

 ```clojure
 "Hello,